VeeUye/space-ships/README.md

 - [x] Add ability to input own itinerary of stations
 - [x] Scroll to ship position
 - [ ] Responsive design
+- [ ] Disable Launch button at end of itinerary
 - [ ] Generate distinct planet image for each new station
 - [ ] Apply transition on scroll to ship
 - [ ] Reposition message bar on dock